 After the center and the guard has officially secured their double team, both players will keep their eyes up to disengage whenever the linebacker commits.
 It’s important both players don’t bury their heads, as one of them needs to release to block the linebacker.

 The guard will step toward the defensive lineman (in the example above is the 3 technique).
-Once the guard is engaged, the tackle will try to double team with the guard, hoping to take over for the guard ultimately.
+Once the guard is engaged, the tackle will try to double team with the guard, hoping to ultimately take over for the guard.

-The key to running a successful inside zone play is to displace the defensive lineman and get the linebackers blocked downfield.
+The key to running a successful inside zone play is displacing the defensive lineman and blocking the linebackers downfield.
 This opens up running lanes for the running back.

 The play-side tackle that is not involved in the double teams will make a hinge block.
 This means they are going to block the defensive end or linebacker out toward the sideline.
 The defensive end mustn’t move across the face of the tackle.
 If he does, he could affect the play.

 Next, the quarterback will put the ball in the stomach of the running back.
-The key to a successful inside zone play is making sure the unblocked defensive end makes the wrong decision.
+The key to a successful inside zone play is ensuring the unblocked defensive end makes the wrong decision.

 Last, the running back must read the offensive lineman blocks to move the football effectively.